Lina van de Mars: Life and career

 For Pro7, Lina hosted the tattoo format "Lina hilft" from 2011 to 2012, for which she also assumed editorial responsibility.
 In 2011 and 2012, van de Mars took part in the TV total Stock Car Crash Challenge as a member of the eBay Motors team.
 From March 2012 to March 2014, she hosted the Internet magazine TecTV.de of the Association of German Engineers (VDI).

 In 2013, van de Mars, who acquired her racing license in 2008, drove for Mercedes-Benz in a prototype in the "Rallye Aïcha des Gazelles" rally in Morocco.[3]
 The following year, she contested a complete rally season for Opel in the ADAC Opel Rally Cup as part of the German Rally Championship.

 To this day, Lina is passionate about off-road racing and has been very successful in 24h races in recent years (Netherlands, Albania, Poland, Germany).

 2019 she founds her own offroad – racing team, which consists entirely of mechatronics engineers.
-August 2019, the fast ladies together with Jutta Kleinschmidt contest their first mission at the 24h of GORM in Poland and were 23h and 15min in the lead, until a defect in the gearbox unfortunately cost them 1st place.
+August 2019, the fast ladies together with Jutta Kleinschmidt contest their first mission at the 24h of GORM in Poland and were 23h and 15min in the lead, until a defect in the gearbox cost them 1st place.

 In 2020, Lina planned to compete in the Morocco Desert Challenge with her women's team and Lisette Bakker from the Netherlands.
 Currently on a Polaris RZR 1000 Turbo XP.
-The race has been postponed until April 2022 due to the current pandemic.
+The race was postponed until April 2022 due to the pandemic.

 In 2021 Lina and Lisette surprised at short notice with a participation in the Baja Russia from 07.02.-09.02.21 in the north of St. Petersburg.
 They competed with a Toyota Landcruiser 200.

 September 2021 Lina participated for the first time together with the Dakar racing team XtremePlus from France in the Baja Italy in T4 and convinced in her debut with a solid 2nd place.

-In 2022, Lina, who is currently a factory driver for Polaris Germany, will compete in the Baja WORLD CUP in a Polaris XP Pro.
+In 2022, Lina, a factory driver for Polaris Germany, was scheduled to compete in the Baja WORLD CUP in a Polaris XP Pro.

 Since October 2014, van de Mars has appeared as a car expert on Sat.1 breakfast television.